Documentation

 }

-2020 IEEE TVCG Journal Full Paper (Proceedings of the 2020 IEEE VIS Conference)
+2021 IEEE TVCG Journal Full Paper (Proceedings of the 2020 IEEE VIS Conference)

-title = {NL4DV: A Toolkit for Generating Analytic Specifications for Data Visualization from Natural Language Queries},
+title = {{NL4DV}: A {Toolkit} for Generating {Analytic Specifications} for {Data Visualization} from {Natural Language} Queries},

 author = {{Narechania}, Arpit and {Srinivasan}, Arjun and {Stasko}, John},